-The group’s leader is a 24-year-old from Uzbekistan who goes by the name Abu Rofiq (an Arabic pseudonym that means father of Rofiq).
+The group’s leader is a 24-year-old from Uzbekistan who goes by Abu Rofiq (an Arabic pseudonym that means father of Rofiq).
 Small is known about him other than that he cycles through personal social media accounts rapidly, using fake names and wrong information to throw off surveillance efforts.
 In virtually every video and photo posted online, he wears a scarf or balaclava to cover his face from the nose down, leaving visible only his narrow dark eyes and long, somewhat tangled, pitch-black hair.
-He speaks fluent Russian, but with a slight Uzbek accent.
+He speaks fluent Russian but with a slight Uzbek accent.

-Since launching in May 2016, Malhama has grown to do brisk business in Syria, having been contracted to fight, and provide training and other battlefield consulting, alongside groups like the al Qaeda-affiliated Jabhat Fateh al-Sham (formerly known as the Nusra Front) and the Turkistan Islamic Party, a Uighur extremist group from China’s restive Xinjiang province.
-And despite latest rebel setbacks in Syria, including the loss of Aleppo, demand for Malhama Tactical’s services in the country is as powerful as ever, Abu Rofiq told Foreign Policy in an interview conducted over the messaging app Telegram.
+Since launching in May 2016, Malhama has grown to do a brisk business in Syria, having been contracted to fight, and provide training and other battlefield consulting, alongside groups like the al Qaeda-affiliated Jabhat Fateh al-Sham (formerly known as the Nusra Front) and the Turkistan Islamic Party, a Uighur extremist group from China’s restive Xinjiang province.
+And despite the latest rebel setbacks in Syria, including the loss of Aleppo, demand for Malhama Tactical’s services in the country is as powerful as ever, Abu Rofiq told Foreign Policy in an interview conducted over the messaging app Telegram.

 In November, the group placed job ads on Facebook looking for instructors with combat experience to join the group.
 The ad described the outfit as a “fun and friendly team” looking for recruits who are willing to “constantly engage, develop, and learn” and work with Jabhat Fateh al-Sham.
 It even specified that instructors were privy to benefits like vacation time and one day off a week from jihad.
 The wording was more befitting of a Fortune 500 company than a group of extremists fighting in a brutal and bloody war.
 Jihad went global long before Malhama Tactical, but rarely with so entrepreneurial a spirit.

 Although Malhama Tactical is the first PMC to work exclusively for extremist groups, it’s hardly the first foreign PMC to enter the Syrian battlefield.
-The Syrian war has now lasted for nearly six years and cost the lives of more than 400,000 men, women, and children.
-And amid the chaos of groups like the Islamic State, the left-wing Kurdish People’s Protection Units, and Jabhat Fateh al-Sham vying for territory and influence, the Syrian front has also been a boon for military contractors, who have found work fighting on both sides of the war.
+The Syrian war has now lasted for nearly six years and has cost the lives of more than 400,000 men, women, and children.
+And amid the chaos of groups like the Islamic State, the left-wing Kurdish People’s Protection Units, and Jabhat Fateh al-Sham vying for territory and influence, the Syrian front has also been a boon for military contractors have found work fighting on both sides of the war.

-Following the Kremlin’s own intervention in Syria in September 2015, nearly 1,500 Russian mercenaries arrived from the “Wagner” group, an infamous and secretive Russian PMC that previously fought alongside Russian-backed separatists in eastern Ukraine, according to an investigation by Sky News.
-Their mission was to assist the Assad regime, and unlike the Slavonic Corps, Wagner enjoys extensive support from the Russian government.
+Following the Kremlin’s intervention in Syria in September 2015, nearly 1,500 Russian mercenaries arrived from the Wagner group, an infamous and secretive Russian PMC that previously fought alongside Russian-backed separatists in eastern Ukraine, according to an investigation by Sky News.
+Their mission was to assist the Assad regime, and unlike the Slavonic Corps, the Wagner Group enjoyed extensive support from the Russian government.
 Dmitry Utkin, a former special forces brigade commander of Russia’s military intelligence service, allegedly leads the group.
 Although small is known about Wagner, it’s believed that it mimics Academi’s model by operating as an elite infantry unit and relies on the Russian government for support, even flying into Syria on board official military aircraft and training at a Russian special forces base in Molkino in southwestern Russia.
 Wagner remains in Syria to this day.

-At the same time, a litany of Russian-speaking militants have fought alongside jihadi groups waging war against the Syrian government.
-According to the Soufan Group, there are at least 4,700 foreign militants from the former Soviet Union in Syria, the majority of whom come from the Russian republics of Chechnya and Dagestan.
+At the same time, a litany of Russian-speaking militants has fought alongside jihadi groups waging war against the Syrian government.
+According to the Soufan Group, there are at least 4,700 foreign militants from the former Soviet Union in Syria, most of whom come from the Russian republics of Chechnya and Dagestan.
 These militants typically arrive in Syria better equipped and trained than local militants and with years of experience fighting the Russian government in the mountains of Chechnya and Dagestan during the 1990s and 2000s.